macloo/python-beginners/flask/part2/README.md

 ```

 The benefit might not be apparent when only one variable is inserted into the string, as seen here, but string formatters are great when you have to insert multiple variables &mdash; they save you from typing all those quotation marks and plus signs!

+Note that the `f` is required.
+It precedes the first quotation mark.
+The quotation marks may be single or double.

 ```python
 personal = f'<p>Dear {title} {name}, We are pleased to inform you that your {relative} has